 Nuts such as cashews and almonds are the most popular choices to boost lactation.
 They are excellent sources of good fats and antioxidants.
 Enjoy a handful of nuts that help with your milk supply.
 It is advised to have raw nuts instead of processed, as they are heavily oiled and salted.

 Barley is well-known for its hydrating properties.
-But it can help with increasing the breast milk supply and can boost the quality of milk by making them creamier and nutrient rich.
+But it can help with increasing the breast milk supply and can boost the quality of milk by making them creamier and nutrient-rich.
 Consumption of barley water can boost lactation and keeps nursing mothers hydrated.

 Ginger is one of the main ingredients in most of our Indian dishes for its health benefits and refreshing flavour.
 But do you know it can even help with boosting lactation?
 Yes, ginger is one of the lactogenic foods.
 So, try to include fresh ginger in your diet.
-Have a cup of herbal tea made of thin slices of the fresh peeled ginger root.
+Have a cup of herbal tea made of thin slices of freshly peeled ginger root.

 Like carrots, fenugreek seeds also improve the quality of breast milk.
 They are known to prevent post-delivery constipation.
 To boost your milk supply, include fenugreek seeds in your diet by tossing some seeds for seasoning and flavouring.

 Chickpeas are loaded with protein and fiber.
 They are also rich sources of calcium and B-complex vitamins.
-They act as lactation booster for nursing mothers.
+They act as lactation boosters for nursing mothers.
 Take a handful or two chickpeas, soak them overnight and boil in the morning.
 Add these to your vegetable salad garnished with garlic and lemon juice.
 This makes a yummy protein snack that can help you lactate enough for your baby.

 Brown rice has the hormone stimulants that boost lactation.
-It also provides breastfeeding moms with extra energy that is required after delivery.
+It also provides breastfeeding moms with the extra energy that is required after delivery.
 Brown rice increases appetite and enables the mother to have nutritious food.
 So, have brown rice instead of white rice to enhance your breast milk production.

 Sweet potato is packed with potassium and carbohydrates.
 It acts as a powerhouse that helps to fight against fatigue.
 It also boosts breast milk production.
 Have a sweet potato with a low fiber diet or make it as a pudding for dessert.